hkellaway/AsyncTaskPerformer/README.md

 let synchronousOperationQueue = SynchronousOperationQueue(defaultValue: currentBag)

 synchronousOperationQueue.executeOperations(operations) { (finalBag, error) in
     if let error = error {
         print(":()
     } else {
         print("Updated Bag: " + finalBag)
     }
 }

 ```

-The result from this, if all API calls completed successfully, would be the Bag updated such thaat Item 2 and Item 4 have been removed.
+The result from this, if all API calls completed successfully, would be the Bag updated such that Item 2 and Item 4 have been removed.

 ## Credits

-Purse was created by [Harlan Kellaway](http://harlankellaway.com).
+AsyncTaskPerformer was created by [Harlan Kellaway](http://harlankellaway.com).

 ## License